Instead of 12. Then Maintain Your Market Advantage with Agile Compliance

 And if its not cleared, it won’t be due to missing documentation.

 Thanks to Innolitics, we were able to complete the software documentation for our 510(k) in just 4 months.
-Their engineers flew onsite to absorb how our software worked and provided detailed guidance.
-Without their Medtech OS, training, and support, I can easily imagine the process taking 12 months.
+They flew onsite to absorb how our software worked and provided detailed guidance.
+Without Medtech OS, training, and support, I can easily imagine the process taking 12 months.
 Our engineering team was able to focus on feature development instead of being bogged down with documentation.
 We tried three different consultants before finding Innolitics.
 None of them could deliver.
 Innolitics took the reins and made it happen.
 I don’t see how we would have completed our 510(k) without them.

 Medtech startups can double in value, or even more, upon successful clearance.

+I needed a software development partner to write the software, train the AI, and get FDA clearance.
 An investor once told me that it would take me $5 million and 5 years to get to where we are now.
 Innolitics got me here 3 years ahead of schedule and $4 million dollars under budget.

 What would it mean if your team could compile future 510(k)s in 2 months?
 How would this enable you to out-compete the competition?